tox-dev/tox/README.md

   congratulations :)
 ```

-tox created two `testenvs` - one based on Python3.7 and one based on Python3.8, it installed pytest in them and ran the
+tox created two `testenvs` - one based on Python 3.7 and one based on Python 3.8, it installed pytest in them and ran the
 tests.
 The report at the end summarizes which `testenvs` have failed and which have succeeded.

 **Note:** To learn more about what you can do with tox, have a look at